Nonverbal communication

 Polychronic time

-view of time is exhibited and time is perceived inlarge fluid sections
+Severalthings can be done at once, andwiderview of time is exhibited and time is perceived inlarge fluid sections.- Much

 Setting the stage for effective nonverbal communication